— WHAT IS PMDD ? —

 Premenstrual Dysphoric Disorder—also known as Premenstrual Dysphoria, Late Luteal Phase Dysphoric Disorder, or PMDD—is a cyclical, hormone-based mood disorder with symptoms arising during the premenstrual, or luteal phase of the menstrual cycle and lasting one to two (and sometimes three) weeks at the onset of menstruation.
 Symptoms of PMDD can disappear the day of or shortly after bleeding begins.

 The Research that has been done to date also reveals a connection between low levels of serotonin and PMDD.
 Serotonin, also known as the “Feel good hormone,” is one of the “Happy” hormones.
 Serotonin helps regulate mood, attention span, sleep and pain.
 In women with PMDD, the hormonal shifts experienced at the time of (or leading up to) bleeding can cause a serotonin deficiency/drop, resulting in crippling emotional and physical symptoms.
+Most women will experience this drop in serotonin monthly however the brains reaction to the drop is what causes PMDD.

 From my experience, I believe that many women struggling with PMDD symptoms carry trauma in the body that might never have been addressed.
+The irony is that trauma may cause PMDD, while PMDD is also causing the trauma.
+There is often a pre disposed genetic component, trauma itself can turn that gene on and you can go from PMDD free to suddenly having a very complex pathology.
 Trauma comes in all shapes and sizes and is relative.
-It could have been a shock trauma once-off event, birth trauma, childhood developmental trauma or any other experience that left a mark on the nervous system.
-It’s important to get professional support from a therapeutic practitioner who you feel safe with and who is trauma trained in some modality.
+It could have been a shock trauma once-off event, birth trauma, childhood developmental trauma or any other experience that left a mark on the nervous system, or on their mothers nervous system and their mothers nervous system and on and on it goes…

 I also believe that many women unconsciously tap into what I describe as collective trauma.
 The fact that the menstrual cycle and menstruation itself has been shamed and silenced generationally is something that impacts many of us on a physical level.
 Taking a look at working with boundaries can help with this so we don’t take on the world’s pain in our bodies.